Khaled-Deeb/world-models-explicit-vs-implicit/README.md

 # A Lightweight Empirical Comparison of Dreamer-Style and TD-MPC2-Style World Models for Continuous Control

-This repository contains the code, analysis scripts, selected checkpoints, curated results, and ICML-style report for a lightweight comparison between two world-model paradigms for decision making:
+This repository contains the code, analysis scripts, selected checkpoints, curated results, and conference paper draft for a lightweight comparison between two world-model paradigms for decision making:

 - **Explicit world model**: a Dreamer-style agent based on an RSSM with imagined latent rollouts
 - **Implicit world model**: a TD-MPC2-style agent based on latent consistency, value estimation, and latent-space planning